ohwgiles/aristed/README.md

 search panel
 ------------
-- ctrl-/ shows and focuses search panel
+- ctrl-/ shows and focuses search panel &#10004;
-- all matches are highlighted as you type
+- all matches are highlighted as you type &#10004;
-- highlights will only be visible while panel is visible
+- highlights will only be visible while panel is visible &#10004;
-- enter will move the cursor to the first match after the cursor and focus the editor
+- enter will move the cursor to the first match after the cursor and focus the editor &#10004;
-- esc will close the panel without moving the cursor (and disable the highlights)
+- esc will close the panel without moving the cursor (and disable the highlights) &#10004;
-- alt-n will move to next result
+- alt-n will move to next result &#10004;
-- alt-p will move to previous result
+- alt-p will move to previous result &#10004;
-- as with the navigation bindings, adding shift will select from cursor position until next match
+- as with the navigation bindings, adding shift will select from cursor position until next match &#10004;
-- searches are single-line regex, case insensitive by default
+- searches are single-line regex, case insensitive by default &#10004;
 - alt-i will toggle case sensitivity
-- alt-r will toggle regex search
+- <del>alt-r will toggle regex search</del>

 replace panel
 -------------